sunil233/SurveyBuilder/README.md

 # Survey Builder

 By using the Survey Builder you can design your own survey to ask the right questions in the right way.
-This Project was created using Angular CLI and DotNet Core 2.1
+Build your dynamic survey with the ability to add relationships between questions and pages This Project was created using Angular CLI and DotNet Core 2.1
 # Prerequisites
 1) Visual studio 2017